Tag: Oil and gas

 Norway vs Pgnig Upstream Norway AS, March 2023, Court of Appeal, Case No LB-2022-52192

 Pgnig Upstream Norway AS (PUN) sold dry gas to its sister company (PST).
 According to the tax authorities the price for the gas had not been determined at arm’s length, cf. Section 13-1, first paragraph, of the Tax Act, and an assessment of additional income was issued.
-Judgement of the Court The Court decided in favour of the tax authorities.
+Judgment of the Court The Court decided in favour of the tax authorities.
 It found that the tax authorities had correctly concluded that there was a reduction in PUN’s income, and that the reduction was due to parties being under common control.
 The key point for the Court was that there was an imbalance in the functional profiles of PUN and the sister company, PST.
 Through certain deductions in the purchase price, PUN had indirectly been charged for parts of the sister company’s downside risk, without being allowed a share in potential upside profits.
 Excerpts “(…)In any event, the Court of Appeal finds reason to note that the [text removed] agreement in any ...
 Read more

 AMPOL enters $157 million tax settlement with Australian Tax Office